Ai'saipiiyi

 Foundational Year

-Foundational Learning, also known as Academic Upgrading, provides prospective students with the opportunity to meet the admission requirements needed to enter the Business Indigenous Leadership Management Program.
+Foundational Learning, also known as Academic Upgrading, provides prospective students with the opportunity to meet the admission requirements needed to enter the Business Indigenous Leadership Management Program (BILMP).

 Year 1 - Fall